fesplugas/nix-notes/README.md

 Since I started using Darwin machines in 2003 I've used Fink, MacPorts and Homebrew.

-As a developer I was using:
+Last years my go to developer tools have been

 - [Homebrew](https://brew.sh)
 - [ASDF](https://github.com/asdf-vm/asdf) + Multiple Plugins
+- Docker and Docker Compose

 I wanted to something different to manage my development environment but with some constraints.
 The new tool should be fast and reproducible.
-Nix had been under my radar for some time but as it had and still has an "incredibly steep learning curve" I was postponing the adoption.
+Nix had been under my radar for some time but as it had, and still has, an "incredibly steep learning curve" I was postponing the adoption.

 Here are my notes about how I use it.